Lives with flavor

-Tampopo (1987) by Japanese director Juzo Itami - is considered one of the best films about food .
-The film successfully depicts the magical and complex interweaving of food with every aspect of life.
+Tampopo (1987) by Japanese director Juzo Itami - is considered one of the best films with the theme of cuisine .
+The film successfully depicts the magical and complex interweaving of cuisine with every aspect of life.

 For Juzo Itami, food is everything.
 Food in Tampopo represents birth, death, love, dreams, perseverance, sex, family, redemption, and cinema.